rothgar/netdata-wiki/Writing-Plugins.md

 ### Communication with netdata

-Plugins standard output (stdout) is connected through a pipe to netdata.
+Plugins' standard output (stdout) is connected through a pipe to netdata.
 This is how netdata reads values from them.

-Plugins standard error (stderr) is send to the error log of netdata.
+Plugins' standard error (stderr) is sent to the error log of netdata.

 ### Plugins run forever